Fast collisional $\sqrt{\mathrm{SWAP}}$ gate for fermionic atoms in an optical superlattice: Introduction

 A straightforward extension of our previous approach would be to completely turn off the short lattice, allow the atoms to evolve for approximately a single transit time, and then restore it.
 This strategy, however, proves ineffective: the residual long-lattice potential is strongly anharmonic, causing the wave function to disperse into higher bands and leading to a rapid loss of fidelity.
 In contrast, we demonstrate that retaining a modest short-lattice amplitude yields a quasi-harmonic confinement, and that carefully engineered time-dependent profiles of $V_S(\tau)$ and $V_L(\tau)$ can support high-fidelity dynamics while still allowing for fast gate operation.

-The remainder of this paper is structured as follows.
-In Sec.~\ref{sec_review}, we review the analytical intuition developed in our previous tweezer-based protocol and its underlying single-well harmonic dynamics.
-In Sec.~\ref{sec_bloch}, we benchmark and validate a continuum numerical simulation against tunneling-based gate sequences from Ref.~\cite{Bloch_new}, reproducing key experimental observables.
-In Sec.~\ref{sec_swap}, we demonstrate near-ideal SWAP gate in a superlattice using optimized control of $(V_S,V_L)$.
-The main result of this work, a fast two-qubit $\sqrt{\mathrm{SWAP}}$ gate in a superlattice, is presented in Sec.~\ref{sec_sqrt_swap}, where we also analyze its fidelity and robustness.
-We conclude in Sec.~\ref{sec_discussion} with a discussion of the implications and outlook.
+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec_review}, we review the analytical intuition developed in our previous tweezer-based protocol and the underlying harmonic dynamics in a single well.
+In Sec.~\ref{sec_bloch}, we benchmark and validate our continuum numerical simulations against the experimental results for tunneling-based gate sequences reported in Ref.~\cite{Bojovic2026}.
+In Sec.~\ref{sec_swap}, we demonstrate a near-ideal SWAP gate in a superlattice using optimized control of $(V_S,V_L)$, thereby laying the groundwork for the main result of this work: a fast two-qubit $\sqrt{\mathrm{SWAP}}$ gate in a superlattice, presented in Sec.~\ref{sec_sqrt_swap}.
+The robustness of the gate to small variations in the lattice amplitudes and its fidelity within the computational subspace are discussed in Secs.~\ref{sec:Robustness to lattice-amplitude variations} and \ref{sec:Gate Performance in the Computational Subspace}, respectively.
+In Sec.~\ref{sec:Repeated Gate Performance}, we investigate repeated application of the gate and demonstrate the sensitivity of the resulting fidelity to the waiting times between successive gate operations.
+Finally, in Sec.~\ref{sec_discussion}, we conclude with a discussion of the implications and outlook.